bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 The OLCI O2 Correction Processor
 --------------------------------

-The OLCI O2 Correction Processor provides a 'harmonisation' of O2 bands, which means a modification of the effective transmittances in O2A bands 13, 14 and 15 to their values which would be measured at their mean wavelengths and with nominal bandwidth.
+The OLCI O2 Correction Processor provides a 'harmonisation' of O2 wavebands, which means a modification of the effective transmittances in O2A wavebands 13, 14 and 15 to their values which would be measured at their mean wavelengths and with nominal bandwidth.
 The corresponding algorithm was provided by R.Preusker (Spectral Earth, Berlin) and is described in detail in [`2 <intro.html#References>`_].
-Among various outputs, the processor provides the rectified and desmiled transmission for OLCI band 13 (761.25nm) which is used by the IdePix classification for the retrieval of clouds over snow (previous subsection).
+Among various outputs, the processor provides the rectified and desmiled transmission for OLCI waveband 13 (761.25nm) which is used by the IdePix classification for the detection of clouds over snow (previous subsection).

 The SNAP Slope Processor